 If you plan on making a lot of filled cupcakes, I recommend getting a cupcake corer.
 They are inexpensive and make coring cupcakes so much faster and easier.
 Boston Girl Bakes has a thorough post on How to Fill Cupcakes.
 In her post, she suggests using a melon baller, a butter knife or small paring knife, piping tip, or an apple corer.

 Yes, banana cream pie cupcakes should be stored in the refrigerator.
 Because these cupcakes have a filling and whipped topping, they will stay fresh longer in the fridge.

 Keep the cupcakes in an airtight container and store in the refrigerator for up to 3 days.
 To keep the cupcakes as fresh as possible, add the bananas to the filling just before filling the cupcakes.
 Also, it’s best to wait to make and add the whipped cream until just before serving.

 I recommend leaving these cupcakes in the fridge until just before serving.
 It’s not a good idea to leave them out in warm temperatures because the whipped cream will soften and melt somewhat.
 If serving in hot weather, make sure the cupcakes are well chilled before they are brought out in the warm weather.

 These Banana Cream Pie Cupcakes are fluffy, perfectly sweet, and so delicious!
 Banana Cream Pie is delicious but sometimes cupcakes are easier to transport and eat.
-From their soft cupcake base to the creamy banana cream pie filling to the from scratch whipped cream topping, there’s nothing not to love about these treats!Print
+From the soft cupcakes to the banana cream pie filling to the whipped cream topping, there’s nothing not to love about these treats!Print

 These Banana Cream Pie Cupcakes are fluffy, perfectly sweet, and so delicious!
 They are made with sweet vanilla cupcakes, a creamy banana filling, and homemade whipped cream on top!